cognitedata/cognite-gql-pygen/README.md

 ### DM Non-GraphQl API

-This package also contains `cognite.dm_clients` which is a simplified wrapper for non-GraphQL endpoints in DM API v3.
+This package also contains `cognite.cdf_dm` which is a simplified wrapper for non-GraphQL endpoints in DM API v3.

-See [dm_clients/README.md](./cognite/dm_clients/README.md) for more details.
+See [cdf_dm/README.md](cognite/cdf_dm/README.md) for more details.

 ## Installation